cambiotraining/unix-shell/materials/04-text_manipulation.md

 Move to the directory `sequencing` and do the following:

 1. List the files in the `run1/` directory.
 Save the output in a file called `sequencing_files.txt`.
+2. Inspect the content of the file, e.g. using `cat`.
-2. What happens to the content of that file after you run the command `ls run2 > sequencing_files.txt`?
+3. What happens to the content of that file after you run the command `ls run2 > sequencing_files.txt`?
-3. The operator `>>` can be used to _append_ the output of a command to an existing file.
+4. The operator `>>` can be used to _append_ the output of a command to an existing file.
+Run the following code and inspect the file content again.
-  Re-run both of the previous commands, but instead using the `>>` operator the second time.
 What happens now?

+    ```bash
+    ls run1/ > sequencing_files.txt
+    ls run2/ >> sequencing_files.txt
+    ```

 ::: {.callout-answer collapse=true}